trenton-telge/DazedMTLTool/README.md

-# GPT4-TL
+# DazedMTLTool - A Script that translated RPGMaker MV JSON files using ChatGPT

 Currently in development.
 Goal is to eventually have ChatGPT nicely translate all dialogue when given an RPGMaker JSON file.
+Right now its only tested on MV but hopeful to add more engines in the future.

 ### Required:
  * API Key: https://platform.openai.com/account/api-keys